nfra/DataScienceCourseHomework/exercises-3/rmarkdown/individual_exercise_writeups/exercises3_problem2_writeup.md

 ### Question 2

-“How were the researchers from UPenn able to isolate this effect?
-Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers’ paper."

 In the 2005 article “Using Terror Alert Levels to Estimate the Effect of Police on Crime”, Jonathan Klick and Alexander Tabarrok were able to isolate the effect of policing on crime by identifying and examining a